frankiannelli/serverless-workshop/attendee-reference.md

         - dynamodb:PutItem
       Resource: "arn:aws:dynamodb:${self:provider.region}:*:table/${self:provider.environment.NOTES_TABLE}"
 ```
+---

-### Add the lambda handlers to serverless.yml
+## Adding the lambda handlers to serverless.yml

-now we are ready to define our lambda functions and the corresponding endpoints
+Now we are ready to define our lambda functions and the corresponding endpoints.
 We are going to have some functions to define in serverless.yml

 #### **`serverless.yml`**